New State Law Opens Environmentally Impacted Land to Streamlined Residential Development

 2. Density Cap

-Development density may not exceed the lower of: (a) the average density of all adjacent residential zoning districts within the same jurisdiction, or (b) 25 dwelling units per acre.
-Intensity standards must comply with those applicable to adjacent parcels.
+Development density may not exceed the lower of: (a) the average density of all zoning districts within the same jurisdiction which are applicable to parcels adjacent to the qualifying parcel and which allow residential uses as of right, or (b) 25 dwelling units per acre.

-Qualifying developments that comply with the Act must be administratively approved — no vote or action by the local governing body is required.
+Qualifying developments that comply with the Act must be administratively approved.
 Local governments must publish their administrative approval procedures and expectations on their websites.
-They may impose architectural design requirements only if those requirements are generally applicable and do not reduce density.
+They may impose architectural design requirements only if those requirements are generally applicable to comparable residential developments within the jurisdiction and do not reduce density or intensity otherwise permitted under the Act.
+A developer must establish consistency with applicable concurrency requirements at such time as local regulations would require for a comparable residential development within its jurisdiction.

 Local governments must administratively approve subdivision applications for qualifying parcels that satisfy Chapter 177 requirements.
 They may not use the subdivision process as a tool to restrict development below the authorized density or intensity.